 Dr. Miles O’Brien and other Lincoln enthusiasts founded the Lincoln Owners Club in 1959 in Bridgeport, Connecticut.
 The club is a non-profit corporation.
 “The purpose of the club is to further the preservation of Lincoln motorcars: models L, K, KA, KB and K, produced from 1920 to 1940.
 By providing a channel of communication, the club strives to bring together in good fellowship for all who admire these fine examples of automobile craftsmanship.”

 The club holds an annual meet as well as regional events throughout the United States.
 There is one club publication.
-The Fork & Blade is a bi-monthly glossy magazine that features articles and photos on Lincoln motorcars, coverage of LOC activities, Lincoln Motor Company history, classified ads, recommended suppliers and a calendar of events.
+The Fork & Blade, which is published four times annual that features articles and photos on Lincoln motorcars, coverage of LOC activities, Lincoln Motor Car Company history, classified ads, recommended suppliers and a calendar of events.

-The club publishes an annual roster of all Lincoln Owners Club members, including a car roster.
+The club also publishes a bi-annual roster of all Lincoln Owners Club members, including a car roster.